jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

 VSettingsExportImages
 ---------------------

-Functionality to export images to files (PNG or TGA format) which can be used to create animations; to activate image recording during the solution process, set SolutionSettings.recordImagesInterval accordingly.
+Functionality to export images of view0 to files (PNG or TGA format) which can be used to create animations; in order to activate image recording during the solution process, set SolutionSettings.recordImagesInterval accordingly.

 VSettingsExportImages has the following items: